Focus-On-Agency/shopify-component/README.md

 This repo contains a standalone components for Shopify.
 This are a simple components that can be used in any Shopify project.

+Leave a star on the repo, if you like it.
+Your support is much appreciated!

 ## Usage

 Choose the component form the 'section' folder and add it to your project, in the 'section' folder.